Jerry-Ge/Yuzhou-Blog/_posts/2018-01-12-Hokkaido-Trip.md

 ### [Day-Seven] Home!! 回家啦~

 ---
+### More 更多

-For detailed trip plan or any kind of questions, welcome to contact me at yuzhou@yuzhoulab.com ! :satisfied:
+For detailed trip plan or any kind of questions, please contact me at yuzhou@yuzhoulab.com!

+---
-Love & Peace! :heart::heart::heart:
+### Love & Peace !!!